goauthentik/authentik/website/docs/core/applications.md

     Starting with authentik 2022.2, you can use placeholders in the launch url to build them dynamically based on logged in user.
 For example, you can set the Launch URL to `https://goauthentik.io/%(username)s`, which will be replaced with the currently logged in user's username.

+    Only applications whose launch URL starts with `http://` or `https://` or are relative URLs are shown on the users's application list.
+This can also be used to hide applications that the shouldn't be visible but still accessible by users, by setting the _Launch URL_ to `hidden://`.

 -   _Icon (URL)_: Optionally configure an Icon for the application

     If the authentik server does not have a volume mounted under `/media`, you'll get a text input.
 This accepts absolute URLs.
 If you've mounted single files into the container, you can reference them using `https://authentik.company/media/my-file.png`.